 2.1 Birds and Experimental Design

-One hundred and ninty-two broiler (Vencobb 430Y) chicks of day-old age were weighed on arrival and randomly divided into four treatment groups having 48 birds per treatment with five replicates of 12 chicks in each treatment.
+One hundred and ninety-two broiler (Vencobb 430Y) chicks of day-old age were weighed on arrival and randomly divided into four treatment groups having 48 birds per treatment with five replicates of 12 chicks in each treatment.
 The dietary treatments were T1: Basal diet (as per BIS, 2007), T2: Basal diet + 12 ml of beetroot juice in water per day, T3: Basal diet + 24 ml of beetroot juice in water per day and T4: Basal diet + 48 ml of beetroot juice in water per day.
-The duration of experiment was of 42 days.
+The experiment lasted for 42 days.

 2.2 Preparation of Beetroot Juice

 Fresh beetroot was purchased from the local market.
 The beetroot used was peeled and rinsed.
-It was further chopped into smaller cubes to make it easier to put that chunks into the juicer and with the help of the clean cotton cloth the juice was extracted.
+It was further chopped into smaller cubes to make it easier to place the chopped pieces into the juicer and with the help of the clean cotton cloth the juice was extracted.
 From 100g of the fresh beetroot around 64 ml of the juice was extracted.
 Juice was prepared daily and offered fresh to experimental birds daily.

 2.3 Management of Experimental Birds

 The poultry house and equipment were thoroughly cleaned, disinfected and limed prior to arrival of chicks.
 Standard management practices were adopted throughout the experimental period.
-All birds vaccinated with Gumboro vaccination on days 7 and 14 and Newcastle disease vaccination on days 21 and 28.
+All birds were vaccinated with Gumboro vaccination on days 7 and 14 and Newcastle disease vaccination on days 21 and 28.
 The broilers were fed with pre-starter feed up to 7 days of age, starter feed from days 8 to 21 and finisher feed from days 22 to 42.
 Feed was offered twice daily at 08:30 and 16:00 h, while clean drinking water was made available ad libitum.

 2.4 Data Collection and Observations

-The individual bird body weights (g/bird) was recorded on day 1 and thereafter at weekly intervals.
+The individual bird body weights (g/bird) were recorded on day 1 and thereafter at weekly intervals.
 The weekly body weight gain (g/bird) was calculated as difference between the previous week’s body weights from the current week's body weight.
 The daily feed offered and residue left after 24 hours were recorded daily.
 The average daily feed intake (g/bird/day) was calculated as the difference between quantity of feed offered and the quantity of feed left over, divided by the number of birds per replicate.
 Feed conversion ratio (FCR) was calculated by dividing feed intake per bird (g) by the weight gain per bird (g).
 The return over feed cost was calculated as difference between income generated through sale of birds and the expenditure on feed during experimental period.
 Representative samples of pre-starter, starter and finisher feeds were analysed for proximate composition (Table 1) as per the methods described by the Association of Analytical Chemists (AOAC, 2023).

 Table 1.
 Proximate composition of basal diet fed to experimental broiler chicken birds